-Importantly, the use of precautionary labels is not likely to protect the company from needing to issue a recall in the event that the product is found to contain the allergen.
+Importantly, the use of precautionary labels is not ensured to protect a company from needing to issue a recall in the event that the product is found to contain the allergen.
 Furthermore, non-governmental organizations representing consumers with food allergens have spoken out against the widespread use of precautionary statements.
 This community has voiced complaints that this form of labeling is often unclear and may unnecessarily limit food choices.